Canned Tuna — Nutrients, Health Benefits, And Shopping Tips

 How to store canned tuna

-Leaving tuna in the original can after opening can affect its taste.
-Use a non-metallic container to preserve its quality.
-Seal the container properly to keep out odors and moisture.
-Clean utensils help prevent contamination and maintain freshness.
+Keeping the tuna in its original can after opening may alter its flavor.
+Opt for a non-metal container to maintain its quality.
+Ensure the container is sealed tightly to prevent the intrusion of odors and moisture.
+Using clean utensils is essential to avoid contamination and help retain freshness.

 For a quick meal option, mix the tuna with a bit of mayonnaise or olive oil before storing it in the container; this will keep it moist and ready for sandwiches or salads.